oscarkey/message-passing-for-da/README.md

 ## Experiments
+The results in the paper can be reproduced using v0.1.4.

 To run an experiment: `python src/experiments/[script].py`, where `script` is:
 - Try out the methods on simulated data: `mp_demo.py`, `mp_multigrid_demo.py`, `threedvar_demo.py`, `inla_demo.py`
 - Reproduce Table 1: `comparison_table.py`